-Product Designer at Facebook Joined about 4 years ago
+Product Designer at Facebook Joined over 4 years ago

 I found it interesting to read "We fell in love [...] with iMessage, WhatsApp, and Messenger."
 They were talking specifically about read receipts but somewhat ironically, these are the services actually displacing email.

 I think we'll continue to see new email clients and AI-powered services that try to make email better but eventually the real game changers will be wholesale replacements for IMAP, POP, and SMTP based services.

 I try to send and receive as few emails as possible.
 Obviously at Facebook, we use Groups and Messenger for everything.
 I think a lot of companies are there already.

 The interface is beautiful and it looks really well done but I wonder how much email they send to each other at Superhuman. :)

 "I really want to click on this cat, but now I know better."

 This is by far the primary reason for the disappearance of visited links.
 In your example from Buzzfeed, your :visited link styles prevented you from clicking down that trail—thus preventing Buzzfeed from generating revenue from that impression.

 The removal of :visited from anything but navigation type areas is a business decision, not so much aesthetics.

 What are the advantages to using Jekyll on such a beefy host?
 Don't get my wrong, I absolutely love DigitalOcean and I use them for a lot of things.
 For Jekyll though, the power is that it's static and can be hosted on a CDN like S3 and even served 100% through something like CloudFront.